intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Appeals of RSWG decisions shall be made to the RSAB.
 Decisions of the RSWG can be appealed only on grounds of failure to follow the correct process.
-Appeals should be made within 30 days of any action, or in the case of failure to act, of notice having been given to the RSWG.
+Appeals should be made within thirty (30) days of any action, or in the case of failure to act, of notice having been given to the RSWG.
 The RSAB will then decide if the process was followed and will direct the RSWG chairs as to what procedural actions are required.